Auto Part And Accessory Content Marketing – The Basics

 Last But Not Least – Content Marketing ROI Is Excellent

 Hubspot’s State of Inbound Marketing report argues that content raises overall website conversion rates (perhaps because good content engenders trust).
-A survey by Roper found that 60% of consumers are more likely to buy from a company with a blog, etc.
+A survey by Roper found that 60% of consumers are more likely to buy from a company with a blog.
+We talk about ROI on the Spork blog, too.

 But set aside all the stats and consider this: Every article, video, image, ebook, etc. that you create and publish on your website will basically last forever.
 If you write a great product description that helps you sell one additional $50 part every month, that description will earn you $600 this year, $3,000 over the next five years, etc.